The nomination for the 2023-2024 Showcase awardees is closed.

 - aligns with Institutional/Program/Course or Gen Ed Student Learning Objectives (SLOs),

 - is inclusive of all students, and

 - actively engages students in the learning process.

 As a nominator, you are asked to provide:

-- the nominee’s name, email, and department; and
+- the nominee’s name, email, department; and course(s) taught

 All nominees are invited to submit an application to be included in the University of Hawai‘i at Mānoa’s Innovation and Impact showcase repository.
 A peer review team will read all the applications and select the best ones to showcase on our website.
-Each of the top selected applicants will create a short video to explain their teaching practice.
+The awardees will choose to create a short video to explain their teaching practice.
 Our team members and professional media production units on campus will support the selected applicants to prepare the video and the showcase materials.

 Sample Application Material

-Content to Include in the Application (Application Questions in Word)
+Content to Include in the Application (Preview the application questions)

 - Applicant’s Information: name, program, college/school, email, phone number